 Often defined as a house that is 80 to 400 square feet, and built either on a traditional house foundation or on a trailer bed (with or without wheels), tiny houses have grown rapidly in popularity.
-No uniform set of building standards or rules has been developed that applies to the construction of these miniature houses.
-Accordingly, in some cases, depending on a number of factors including size of the tiny house and its location, a building permit may not be required.
+Although a uniform set of building standards has been developed that applies to the construction of these miniature houses, not all municipalities have adopted them.
+(The uniform standard is called "Appendix Q.")

 If the intent is for the tiny house to be occupied, though, in most all cases the local building code will apply.
-Building codes impose certain safety and construction standards to make sure structures are safe for occupancy.
+Building codes (as well as Appendix Q) impose certain safety and construction standards to make sure structures are safe for occupancy.

-Depending on the location and type of the tiny house, a different safety standard may apply.
-For example, if the tiny house is built on wheels, the local jurisdiction may require that it comply with the same safety standards that apply to recreational vehicles.
+Depending on the location and type of the tiny house, a different safety standard might apply.
+For example, if the tiny house is built on wheels, the local jurisdiction could require that it comply with the same safety standards that apply to recreational vehicles.

-In cases like yours, where it has already been determined that the tiny house is a permitted land use, a good next step is to head down to your local building department to inquire about what permits you must obtain.
+A good next step is to contact your local building department to inquire about the zoning, standards, and what permits you must obtain.
 A building official can help determine what, if any, construction standards apply to your proposed tiny house.

-Unfortunately, complying with building codes can be difficult, because of the standards imposed.
-For example, you may encounter a building code that requires at least one room of 120 square feet.
-That may be difficult to accommodate in a tiny house.
+Unfortunately, complying with building codes that aren't tailored to tiny houses can be difficult.
+For example, you might encounter a building code that requires at least one room of 120 square feet.
+That can be difficult to accommodate in a tiny house.

 A contractor who is familiar with the applicable building code and the issues facing tiny-home builders can be a valuable resource.
 Tiny houses have their own complications, including how to get all that stuff into a such a small place.
 An expert can help avoid pitfalls with both the permitting and construction processes.